 - Develop a culture of continuous improvement and where possible look for efficiencies that may accommodate a shared service model.

-- Be dynamic with high energy, data driven and results orientated with sound judgement and people skills, able to delegate and multi-task at pace.
+- Have a dynamic and driven personality, organised, data driven, and results orientated with sound judgement and people skills, able to delegate and multi-task at pace.

-This is a challenging and demanding role and you will lead a high performing UK HR Team that operate locally at site level and increasingly within the global HR structure.
+This is a challenging and demanding role and you will lead a high performing UK HR Team that operates locally at site level and increasingly within the global HR structure.
 Qualifications for this role will be to degree or post grad level in Human Resources.
 Chartered Membership of the CIPD or working towards this will be required.
-In addition, you must be able to demonstrate continue learning and development relevant to the HR profession.
+In addition, you must be able to demonstrate continuous learning and development relevant to HR and wider business.